erlage/rad/CONTRIBUTING.md

 - One issue per bug.
 Putting multiple things in the same issue makes both discussion and completion unnecessarily complicated.
 - When raising an issue, please be as thorough as possible.
 For possible bugs, reproducible code is always a great sign.
+- Feature requests are welcome.
+However, please make sure that the feature you are requesting falls under the scope of the project.

 ## Opening Pull Requests